rudysjvidal/ADP_GPT_Phase1_Project/README.md

 # ADP_GPT_Phase1_Project

-Ideas:
+Dashboard Ideas:
-  Dashboard:
   - Update or delete buttons on each customer record card
   - Separate page to add new customer or update existing customer
   - Search for customer functionality
   - Navigation bar with routing
   - Additional attributes such as salary, job title, benefits for each customer

-  Functionality:
+Functionality Ideas:
   - CI/CD pipeline (very simplistic, mostly for continuous deployment)
   - Deployment on render or vercel
   - Database MongoDB or Postgres

 Requirements:
   - Add/Update/Remove customer functionality